 Yet I beg to differ, it isn't dead, it's just resting – ready to rise phoenix-like in years to come.
 So to explain why cash in an ISA can still be nicer – let's take it one step at a time.

 What is an ISA?

-Every person in the UK aged over 16 can put £15,240 into a cash ISA each tax year.
-This tax year started on 6 April 2016, so if you haven't used it since then, you've a fresh allowance to use.
+Every person in the UK aged over 16 can put £20,000 into a cash ISA each tax year.
+This tax year started on 6 April 2017, so if you haven't used it since then, you've still got your allowance to use.
 Crucially, once money is in there, it stays tax-free year after year.

 Since April 2016, this logic needs a rethink.
-The new personal savings allowance means 95% of us won't pay any tax at all on savings interest.
+The personal savings allowance means around 95% of us don't pay any tax at all on savings interest.
 So, the question is – is there really any point in saving in an ISA?

-From April 2016, for basic-rate taxpayers, the first £1,000 of interest earned in banks, building societies, credit unions and on peer-to-peer loans will not be taxed (it's £500 for a 40% higher-rate taxpayer, 45% additional-rate taxpayers don't get it at all).
+Since April 2016, for basic-rate taxpayers, the first £1,000 of interest earned in banks, building societies, credit unions and on peer-to-peer loans is not taxed (it's £500 for a 40% higher-rate taxpayer, 45% additional-rate taxpayers don't get it at all).

 That's a £200 maximum annual tax reduction for everyone who qualifies.
 Read all about how this works in the full Personal Savings Allowance guide.

 The top-paying easy-access savings account for a decent chunk of savings pays 1.15%, so in that you could save just over £87,000 as a basic-rate taxpayer, £43,500 higher rate, before breaching the limit.

 You can boost the rate by fixing your savings – you can get 1.91% on a three-year fixed savings account, meaning you’d hit the limits with £52,300 as a basic-rate taxpayer and £26,100 as a higher-rate taxpayer.